tfpauly/draft-taps-quic-mapping/draft-taps-quic-mapping.md

 : Sending data will generate a STREAM frame using the stream ID assigned to the Connection object.

 Receive:
 : Calling `Receive` will indicate that the caller is ready to receive data from this stream, which is sent by the peer in STREAM frames using the stream ID assigned to the Connection object.
-Data is delivered in either the `Recieved` or `RecievedPartial` event.
+Data is delivered in either the `Received` or `ReceivedPartial` event.

 Close:
-: Calling `Close` on a QUIC stream Connection indicates that the stream should gracefully closed by setting the FIN bit on the stream.
+: Calling `Close` on a QUIC stream Connection indicates that the stream should be gracefully closed by setting the FIN bit on the stream.

 Abort:
-: Calling `Close` on a QUIC stream Connection indicates that the stream should closed immediately, by sending a RESET_STREAM frame.
+: Calling `Close` on a QUIC stream Connection indicates that the stream should be closed immediately, by sending a RESET_STREAM frame.

 CloseGroup:
 : Calling `CloseGroup` on any QUIC stream in a Connection Group indicates that the shared QUIC connection should be closed using a CONNECTION_CLOSE frame once all open streams have completed.